 Original GOAL from prior year LCAP: GOAL B: Increase parent and stakeholder engagement as well as collaboration to support student learning by the following: B.2.a.
 Identify, develop, and renew partnerships and increase stakeholder and agency linkages with those listed in the Involvement Process above, to maximize resources for students, including the exploration of county-operated charter school opportunities.
-Related State and/or Local in the stakeholder engagement as well as collaboration to support students and increase stakeholder and agency linkages in the exploration of county-operated charter school opportunities.
-Goal Applies to: Schools: All Schools Applicable Pupil Subgroups: All Pupils Expected Annual Measurable Outcomes: Increase the number of grants awarded ar contracts initiated by 10% from the 2014-2 result of partnerships that focus on health, training, internships, and life skills for stud- 2015 baseline as a counseling, job Actual Annual Measurable Outcomes: ints obtained in 2015-20° to 14, and so the goal to in the goal to in the goal to in the sound to be so that the sound the sou LCAP Yea r: 2015-2016 Planned Actions/Services Actual Ac ctions/Services Budgeted Expenditures Estimated Actual Annual Expenditures ant-writers will apply for applicable grants t from the subcommittee. \$0 s: Stewart Foundation or and were awarded on for Foster Youth No Cost nator to assist in researching and applying xpand student services. \$150,310 2.
-A grant Coordi nator was hired on July 16, 2015.
-(2000-2999 Series) (3000-3999 Series) \$150,310 n Support Assistant to assist the researching and applying for grants to at services. \$70,000 3.
-A Program Su 2015. pport Assistant was hired on September 3, (2000-2999 Series) (3000-3999 Series) \$70,000 Scope of LEA-wide Scope of LEA-wide service: service: X_ALL X_ALL OR:Low Income puFoster Youth Other Subgroup ipilsEnglish Learners Redesignated fluent English proficient ps:(Specify) rners ent English proficient
+GOAL B: Increase parent and stakeholder engagement as well as collaboration to support student support students and increase stakeholder and agency linkages with those listed in the Involvement Process above, to maximize resources for students, including the exploration of county-operated charter school opportunities.
+Goal Applies to: Schools: All Schools Applicable Pupil Subgroups: All Pupils Expected Annual Measurable Outcomes: Increase the number of grants awarded at contracts initiated by 10% from the 2014-2 result of partnerships that focus on health training, internships, and life skills for students.
+Actual Annual Measurable Outcomes: nts obtained in 2015-20 - 14, and so the goal to i y 10% was met.
+LCAP Year r: 2015-2016 Planned Actions/Services Actual Act tions/Services Budgeted Expenditures Estimated Actual Annual Expenditures The OCDE grant-writers will apply for applicable grants based on input from the subcommittee. \$0 int-writers applied for s: Stewart Foundation tive Grant.
+No Cost Hire a Coordinator to assist in researching and applying for grants to expand student services. \$150,310 \$150,310 \$104,136 (2000-2999 Series) \$46,174 (3000-3999 Series) Hire a Program Support Assistant to assist the Coordinator in researching and applying for grants to expand student services. \$70,000 Series) \$40,823 (2000-2999 Series) \$29,177 (3000-3999 Scope of LEA-wide service: Scope of service: LEA-wide